pepemanboy/plcshield/README.md

 The board needs an Arduino Ethernet to run.

-The schematic can be found under the PCB folder
+The schematic and pcb files can be found under the electronics folder.

 ## Software

-Plcshield.h is a library we developed for this project.
+Plcshield.h is a library we developed for this project. (located in libraries/plcshield)

 ## Installation